FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 <a href="https://login.twgtl.com/oauth2/authorize?[a bunch of parameters here]">Login</a>
 ```

-This anchor tag would take the user directly to the OAuth server to start the authorization code grant.
+This anchor tag would take the user directly to the OAuth server to start the Authorization Code grant.
 As we discussed above, this method is not generally used.

 Let's take a look at how Option #2 is implemented instead.
 Don't worry, you'll still get to learn about all those parameters.